loveencounterflow/intertype/README.md

 **Note** Use of the value `'$independent'` is purely informational and has no effect on the behavior of InterType methods.

-**Note** 'terminal' types are an entirely different concept from ['primitive' types](https://developer.mozilla.org/en-US/docs/Glossary/Primitive): "In JavaScript, a primitive (primitive value, primitive data type) is data that is not an object and has no methods or properties".

 ### Dependent Types

 * Declaration setting: `$kind: '$dependent'`